A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression: Preliminary definitions and results

-\end{condition} Condition~\ref{condition consistency} can be interpreted in the following sense: $n$ must be sufficiently large and $h$ appropriate for the setting under consideration.
-In particular, $h$, as a function of $n$, is usually chosen such that $h\to 0$ and $n\Pi_h\to \infty$ as $n\to\infty$ to satisfy Condition~\ref{condition consistency}.
-We postpone a detailed discussion of Condition~\ref{condition consistency} to after the main result of this section. \begin{theorem} Set $ \hat t\in\cF $ such that $ \op P_{\hat t}=\firstestimator\lambda $.
-If Condition~\ref{condition consistency} is satisfied, then, for any $ m\in\bN $ it holds that
+Condition \ref{condition consistency} can be interpreted in the following sense: $n$ must be sufficiently large and $h$ appropriate for the setting under consideration.
+In particular, $h$, as a function of $n$, is usually chosen such that $h\to0$ and $n\Pi_h\to\infty$ as $n\to\infty$ to satisfy Condition \ref{condition consistency}.
+We postpone a detailed discussion of Condition \ref{condition consistency} to after the main result of this section.

-where $ \|\cdot\|_{\ell_1} $ is the $ {\ell_1} $-norm on $ \bR^{|\cP|} $. \end{theorem} This result ensures that the best approximation of the target function at $x_0$ is consistently estimated if $\delta_h\to 0$.
-Moreover, it readily implies consistent estimation of the target function at $x_0$ if $b_h(\mathcal F)\to 0$: \begin{corollary} If Condition~\ref{condition consistency} is satisfied, it holds that